lkiesow/leihs-wiki/Home.md

 An up-to-date, human-readable specification of all our scenarios is to be found [here](https://relishapp.com/leihs/).

+# Release Notes
+The list of changes made to Leihs has changed.
+Since version 4.5 the human readable change list is only updated [here](https://github.com/leihs/leihs/blob/master/config/releases.yml)

 # Browsers

 Firefox, Chrome and Safari are the only supported browsers.